 Strange that he still had a signature over the trust in 2006; when MJ had him fired in 2003, he was asked to resign from all the trusts and return all the legal documents.
 He left the MJ/ATV trust, but nobody cared to check if he was out from all the other entities.
 Here Michael Jackson answers concerning his the trustees in connection with his trust entities:

 White and Case law firm followed the matter.
 The unpleasant story was liquidated and closed for good on April 13, 2006, with 13.5 million representing some unpaid legal services to his law firm and the official mutual release agreement to give back all Michael Jackson legal documents.

-However, Mr. Branca’s disappearance from the creditor’s line meant to mortgage Neverland once again because Fortress refused to add amount the principal loan that was enough overcollateralized to be enlarged by a 20 million.
+However, Mr. Branca’s disappearance from the creditor’s line meant to mortgage Neverland again because Fortress refused to add the principal loan that was enough overcollateralized to be enlarged by 20 million.
 Instead, they opened a separate mortgage procedure on Neverland property.

-The testimony of Mr. Daniel Groppel – then Managing Director of Fortress Corporation – reviewing an exhibit related to the Prescient lawsuit, was an enlightening reading.
+The testimony of Mr. Daniel Groppel – then Managing Director of Fortress Corporation – reviewing an exhibit related to the Prescient lawsuit was enlightening.

 It must be clear that Fortress, though purchased in May 2005 the Bank of America loans, had not yet refinanced the loan itself, so to give an extension, all conditions had to match with the Bank of America package of collaterals.

 The document was nothing less than the negotiation that took place toward the end of December 2005 when MJ’s team asked for an extension of time to stop the payment due to Bank of America then purchased by Fortress Investment.

 Below “Put Option” clause as per Sony/ATV Operating Agreement on December 20, 2005.